-In recent time, this sleepy ancestral town has now become an ecotourism destination in Sabah which houses the Sepilok Orangutan Rehabilitation Center that was built in 1964 within the 4,300 hectare Kabili-Sepilok forest reserve where friendly yet notorious chimps are rehabilitated before releasing them into the wild.
-The new Sun Bear conservation center established in 2008, to mother the world’s smallest bear also raises curiosity among nature lovers.
-For those who are blessed with high energy levels, trekking the Rainforest Discovery Centre is absolutely rewarding where the trail leads you to the deeper part of the rainforest.
+This sleepy ancestral town is now an ecotourism destination which houses the Sepilok Orangutan Rehabilitation Center.
+Built in 1964 within the 4,300 hectare Kabili-Sepilok forest reserve, the center is home to a notoriously friendly rehabilitated chimps that will soon be re-introduced back into the wild.
+The Sun Bear conservation center looks after the world’s smallest bear is a draw amongst visiting wildlife lovers.
+Those who are blessed with high energy levels, trekking the Rainforest Discovery Centre is absolutely rewarding where the trail leads to the deeper part of the rainforest.
 A 300 meter canopy is erected, 25 meters above the ground and offers majestic views of the lush rainforest that is home to different species of birds and animals.
 Nearby are the heart-stirring Turtle Islands Park, Kinabatangan River and Gomantong caves.

-The chill in the air had totally enveloped my frail figure making me shiver in banshee-like reverberations.
-Did the gods of the rainforest know that I would be leaving the next day and sent the storm to punish me?
-Or was it a way of begging me to stay for little longer and go back to the woods and help in the conservation effort?
-It left me thinking about a million different things.
-Yet I continued my stride.
-Most are not aware that when it rains, one will end up getting wetter if one runs, walking in steady steps, on a nice runway, with a worthy strut, is still the best way to keep oneself from soaking.
+The chill made my frail figure shiver in a banshee-like reverberations.
+Did the gods of the rainforest know that I would be leaving the next day and sent the storm?
+Or was it a way to make me stay a little longer so I could go back to the woods and help in the conservation efforts?

-So it was, as I walked and entered in the Four Points Hotel by Sheraton that lies in the scenic harbor pedestrian promenade overlooking the Sulu Sea, I saved myself from getting totally soaked.
-But I failed to save my heart for it was drenched with the feeling of missing the places that I have traveled to in a short span of time.
-Through all this, the warm hospitality of the newly built hotel coupled with the general manager’s comical wit, Syntio Camilleri had not only given me a sense of relief, but uniquely the hotel offers tours to eco-attractions and that left me wanting for more.
+I walked and entered the Four Points Hotel by Sheraton that lies in the scenic harbor pedestrian promenade overlooking the Sulu Sea.
+I may have saved myself from getting totally soaked but I failed to save my heart now drenched with the feeling of already missing the places that I have traveled to in a short span of time.